hummingbot/hummingbot/documentation/docs/installation/source/windows.md

 # Windows Source Installation

-!!! info "Recommended for Developers Only"
-    We recommend that windows users use the following method:
+Installing from source is only recommended for developers who want to access and modify the software code.
+We recommend that Windows users either:

 - Follow the guide on [Hummingbot Windows Binary version](/installation/download/windows/) using `setup.exe` installer binary.

 - Follow the guide on [Hummingbot Windows Docker version](/installation/docker/windows).
 Note that it is recommended to use the Docker Toolbox over native Docker in most cases.

-    Installing from source is only recommended for developers who want to access and modify the software code.

 ## Installing Hummingbot on Windows System